 Ragdoll cats have so much going for them, including a relaxed and affectionate nature.
 Their striking blue eyes and soft, medium-length coat makes them look almost as stunning as their sweet personalities.

 Cats with this gene will develop the classic pointed coloration because the gene that codes for melanin production within their fur is essentially faulty.
 It doesn’t work at body temperature, so the fur on the cat’s body will remain a pale color.
-As the body temperature drops across the ears, face, tail, and legs, we start to see melanin — and therefore, color — produced.
-This is how a pointed coat occurs!
+As the body temperature drops across the ears, face, tail, and legs, we start to see melanin and color produced.
+That is how a pointed coat occurs!

-We will fist look at the different colors available before diving into the different types of patterns that exist.
+We will first look at the colors available before diving into the different types of patterns.
 Now let’s take a look at those eye-catching coat colors.

 The 20 Types of Ragdoll Cat Colors

 The six main point colors of Ragdolls are seal, chocolate, blue, lilac, red, and cream.
 These colors can either be solid or shaded with Lynx (Tabby) markings, Tortie, or a combination of both, known as Tortie-Lynx.

 For every color, the breed standard states that all points should be clearly defined along the face mask, ears, tail, legs, and feet.

 Seal-point Ragdolls have body fur in a warm cream-to-fawn color, which fades into a lighter shade across their tummies and chests.
 Their points are a deep and rich chocolate brown, with the nose leather and paw pads in the same shade.